By John Wojciechowski

 Estimated time: 3 hours.
 Actual time: 4 hours.

 Now that my skiff is complete I realize how much time and money goes into building something that my daughters will be able to enjoy for many years to come.
 That is the answer to my brother’s question, “Why?”
-The other reason was I had a chance to build this boat with a good friend who has been building boats for most of his life.
+The other reason was that I had a chance to build this boat with a good friend who has been building boats for most of his life.
 You may know him as Captain J.R.
 Watson, retired Gougeon Technical Advisor.
 He offered to assist me on this little project and I figured that it was the perfect opportunity for me to gain some knowledge working with our products, along with some sailor language (I’m not talking dirty).

 The project took me a little longer than expected (most of that extra time was spent sanding) and I went over my budget by a couple of hundred dollars (let’s not let the wife know).
 All in all, I would say if you get the chance to build something with a friend, relative, or child, do it.
 I think the Gougeon Brothers were nearly as excited as I was when the boat was nearing completion and ready to go in the water.